TulipSMP/Tiramisu/README.md

-# Rosebot v3
+# Tiramisu
-The Rosebot Discord bot written using Nextcord
+An open source discord bot for all audiences, developed by the folks at RoseSMP.

 ## Getting Started
 See [Getting Started](./doc/getting-started.md) for instructions on how to run and develop this bot.